pulchre/wingman/COMMERCIAL_LICENSE.md

 * "Use" means importing, integrating, copying, or executing any of this software.
 This includes with any SaaS, system, or infrastructure of any user.

-* "On-prem use" means use within a software which is licensed or otherwise given to other users for use within that other user's owned, leased, licensed systems, or infrastructure.
+* "On-prem use" means use within software which is licensed or otherwise given to other users for use within that other user's owned, leased, licensed software, systems, or infrastructure.

 * "Distribute" means giving, transmitting, sending, or transferring, in any manner, whether physical or digital, in source or compiled form, any portion